algi/icecube/README.md

 You can also generate these `strings` files using command-line utility called `genstrings`.
 Instead of passing list of files, you can always do something like `genstrings *.m` and then move the output to appropriate folder (or use some switch for that).

+For more information about localization and formating, see excelent article from [NSHipster][4].

 ## Error handling
 Error handling in Cocoa is very robust and nicely implemented.
 If you would like to see how to create nice error sheet for user, head to `MBMavenServiceTask` clas, where you can see how to create proper `NSError` object, which you can pass to the application.
 It’s unfortunatelly not possible to pass custom recovery attempter object from XPC, so it needs to be injected manually in the application code.